NOAA-GFDL/fre-workflows/for-developers.md

     do_analysis_only:           False
 ```

-You'll see reference to some of the settings in this file throughout the workflow
-as variables.
-It's useful to make sure some of these are set to specific values
-for developer work:
+It's useful to make sure some of these are set to specific values for developer work:

   `postprocess:switches:clean_work`